 A common misconception is that servicemembers with active military status can’t be taken to civil court.
 The SCRA’s intent is to ensure that active-duty servicemembers don’t face penalties due to their inability to attend court dates.
 However, this does not mean that they are immune to civil liability for the duration of their service.

 Active-duty servicemembers can ask a judge for an automatic 90-day delay when they face civil actions.
 This is called a “stay” of proceedings.
 If requested, the judge will usually grant it.

-When a civil action or lawsuit is brought against an active duty servicemember, he or she can apply for an automatic 90-day stay of proceedings.
-This stay must be granted.
 After this period, however, further stays are only granted at the discretion of the court.
-Judges consider various factors when deciding whether or not to grant additional stays, like the urgency of the issue and the logistics of appearing in court.
-Child custody cases, for example, are usually considered very urgent, while petty debts might not be, according to Stripes.
+Judges consider various factors when deciding whether to grant additional stays.
+These include the urgency of the issue and the logistics of appearing in court.
+Child custody cases, for example, are usually considered urgent, while petty debts might not be.

 There are two sides to this coin.
-On the one hand, there are servicemembers and professionals who deal with them — like landlords — who think that because the armed forces member in question is located in America, that there are no SCRA protections to deal with.
-This can result in liabilities.
-A landlord who attempts to evict an active duty servicemember living in the U.S., for example, could face criminal charges and fines.
+On the one hand, there are servicemembers and professionals who deal with them — like landlords — who think that because the servicemember is in America, the SCRA doesn’t apply.
+But a landlord who attempts to evict an active-duty servicemember living in the U.S. could face criminal charges and fines.